fpgasystems/AMD-OHC-2024/README.md

 <picture>
     <img src="img/Architecture_Diagram.jpg" width = 600>
 </picture>

+Thus, our main contribution is the integration of a Ml-based DPI for the detection of potentially malicious executables in packet payloads at line rate in network traffic.
+The relevant added files to the existing design can be found at `/artifacts/coyote-experiments/hw/hdl/network/rdma` and include `intrusion_detection_decider.sv`, `common/payload_extractor.sv` and all the `myproject_*.sv`-files.
+Adaptations were necessary to `roce_stack.sv` as well as for the HLS-implementation of the RDMA-packet processing pipeline in `/artifacts/coyote-experiments/hw/services/network/hls/rocev2`.
+As required for this competition, we paid great attention to the "openness" and re-usability of our design: Since our hardware-stack communicates via the standardized AXI4-Stream-interface at 512 Bit width and looks at raw payloads to generally detect x86-executables, it can easily be adopted to any kind of FPGA-based networking stack for Deep Packet Inspection as well as in other security-related domains of data-stream computing.

 ## Hardware Prerequisites
 Since this project is built around a networking service, at least two connected servers are required for the replication of our experiments.
 Switched networks are acceptable and have been extensively tested.
 The targeted FPGA-platform is a `Alveo U55C`-accelerator card, connected via PCIe to the server.
 For our experiments about the cross-compatibility of our design in heterogeneous networking setups a dedicated ASIC-based NIC is required - our provided programs and scripts target a `Mellanox Connect-X5` card.